AscendingPassage.com HOME PAGE.

 into their folds.

-protected and cleared as they are to-day, rise only some ten or twelve
+protected and cleared as they are today, rise only some ten or twelve

 have only legs and a portion of the body; their heads and shoulders